YamilaTimmer/dynamic-modelling-of-cancer/README.md

 y_{n+1} = y_n + \frac{h}{6} (k_1 + 2k_2 + 2k_3 + k_4)
 $$

 Let's break this down, $k_n$ stands for each point that was calculated.
-Each k has its own formula too, as seen below, but for now the focus is on explaining the method formula.
-The formula works by taking each k and combining it to a weighted average, where the k2 and k3 weigh twice as much as the k1 and k4 points.
+Each k has its own formula too, as seen below, but for now, the focus is on explaining the method formula.
+The formula works by taking each k and combining it into a weighted average, where the k2 and k3 weigh twice as much as the k1 and k4 points.

 Note for method formula:
 - The entire term, $\frac{h}{6}$  the sum of the k-values, represents the change in y (dy).
 The $\frac{1}{6}$ calculates the weighted average slope, and then converts that slope into the vertical distance traveled.